About COVID-19 Federal Funding

 - The five functional counties in Massachusetts received a combined $393 million in CLFRF funding.
 Functional counties must apply to the federal government for these funds.
 Alternatively, functional counties may transfer their entire allocation to the Commonwealth.
 The Commonwealth has no ability to alter these allocations.

 - The eight abolished counties and Nantucket County in Massachusetts were allocated a total of $946 million in CLFRF funding.
 The federal government has directed the Commonwealth to reallocate these funds to municipalities in the non-functional counties on a per capita basis.
-The Commonwealth has not yet received guidance from the federal government on the timing and process for distributing these funds.
+This funding is being distributed in two tranches: the first half of the funds, or $473 million, were distributed to municipalities in non-functional counties in August 2021, and the second half will be distributed in 2022.

 The tool below displays CLFRF allocations by municipality and county.
 Use the arrows at the bottom to toggle between: